litestar-org/litestar/docs/index.md

 ## About the Starlite Project

+Starlite is a high-level, opinionated framework, built with validation (on top of [pydantic](https://pydantic-docs.helpmanual.io/)) in mind.
-This project builds on top the **Starlette ASGI toolkit** and **pydantic modelling** to create a higher-order opinionated framework.
-The idea to use these two libraries as a basis is of course not new - it was first done in FastAPI, which in this regard (and some others) was a source of inspiration for this framework.
-Nonetheless, **Starlite is not FastAPI** - it has a different design, different project goals and a completely different codebase.
+The idea to build an ASGI framework that's deeply integrated with pydantic is of course not new - it was first done in FastAPI, which in this regard (and some others) was a source of inspiration for this framework.
+Nonetheless, Starlite is not FastAPI - it has a different design, different project goals and a completely different codebase.

-1. The **goal** of this project is to become a **community-driven** project.
-That is, not to have a single "owner" but rather a core team of maintainers that leads the project, as well as community contributors.
+1. The goal of this project is to be community-driven.
+That is, not to have a single author, but rather a core team of maintainers leading the project, as well as community contributors.
+   Starlite currently has 5 maintainers and is being very actively developed.
 2. Starlite draws **inspiration from NestJS** - a contemporary TypeScript framework - which places opinions and patterns at its core.
-As such, the design of the API **breaks from the Starlette design** and instead offers an opinionated alternative.
-3. Finally, **Python OOP** is extremely powerful and versatile.
-While still allowing for **function-based endpoints**, Starlite seeks to build on this by placing **class-based controllers** at its core.
+3. While still allowing for **function-based endpoints**, Starlite seeks to build on Python's powerful and versatile OOP, by placing **class-based controllers** at its core.
+4. Starlite is **not** a microframework.
+Unlike frameworks such as FastAPI, Starlette or Flask, Starlite includes a lot of functionalities out of the box needed for a typical modern web application, such as ORM integration, client- and server-side sessions, caching, OpenTelemetry integration and many more.
+It's not aiming to be "the next Django"
+   (for example, it will never feature its own ORM), but its scope is not micro either.

 ## Example Applications